ut-ras/RobotathonESP32/docs/_sections/_guide-game-overview/rules-points.md

 ---
 # Rules

-1. Robot Size Constraints: Your robot cannot exceed the dimensions 9in x 9in, with no height limit.
+1. Robot Size Constraints: Your robot cannot exceed the dimensions 7in x 7in, with no height limit.
 These dimensions include the mechanisms used to complete all the challenges.
+1. Robots are not permitted to include “smashing” mechanisms.
+You are only allowed to push opponents outside of the sumo ring.
+1. You must add padding to the outside edges of your robot so as to minimize damage to opposing robots, and increase your chances of a safer fall.
 1. Your robot cannot (intentionally) damage the field.
-1. Your robot cannot interfere or impede the other robot on the field.
 1. No flashing code during rounds!
 You're welcome to do it in between rounds.
-1. No driving through the middle to the othe team's side.
+1. You cannot enter another team’s side of the field.
+You may only use your own territory and the neutral areas.
-1. You may pick up/adjust your robot when moving from one challenge to the next during competition.
+1. You may pick up and adjust your robot IFF it is unable to move (flipped, sideways, etc.)
 1. Your team’s robot and robotics kit must be stored in the RAS office.
-1. If you choose to, you may purchase other parts using your own money (up to $25), but we stress that this is not necessary, and your kit should have all the materials needed to adequately complete the challenges.
-If you do decide to purchase parts, please let the organizers know so we can determine whether said part is acceptable for the competition.
+1. If you choose to, you may purchase other parts using your own money (up to $15).
+However, each purchase must be approved by the Steering Committee Heads.
-    * Wood, filament, or acrylic from the TIW are not included in the $25.
+    * Wood, filament, or acrylic from TIW is not included in your budget.
+    * Screws, Nails, or Glue-type materials are also not included in your bugdet.

 # Scoring